-Female employees feel uncomfortable going to their manager if they are experiencing problems, especially if the manager is male.
-There are other options available such as approaching a Councillor whom they feel comfortable speaking to or seeking medical advice.
+Female employees may feel uncomfortable going to their manager if they are experiencing problems related to the menopause, especially, but not exclusively if the manager is male.
+If this situation occurs, the employee may choose to contact/approach a Councillor member of the Staffing Committee nominated by them or seek medical advice.

-The Parish Council is committed to ensuring that conditions in the workplace do not make symptoms worse.
+Carn Brea Parish Council is committed to ensuring that conditions in the workplace do not make symptoms worse.
 Adjustments may be necessary to support women who are experiencing menopause.